hakunamatata97k/MergeSort_Implementations/README.md

 ------------------------------------------------------------------------

 ### Papers I've read:
+A) [What's New in java 8](https://leanpub.com/whatsnewinjava8) to read it please refer [here.](https://leanpub.com/whatsnewinjava8/read)

-A) In order to **maximize the understanding** of mergesort and it's implementations i've read your pdfs and the following papers from open-scources:
+B) In order to **maximize the understanding** of mergesort and it's implementations i've read your pdfs and the following papers from open-scources:

 * Knowing and understanding the differance between [Executor], [Executors] and [ExecutorService].
 * Reading the **complete** javaDoc of the following: